 - Veterinary paperwork and vaccination records

-Step Three: Jump Into Action
+Step Three: Putting Plans Into Action

-If you plan to shelter at home, choose a safe room away from windows or outer doors, and remove anything potentially hazardous to pets.
+If you plan to shelter at home, choose a safe room, away from windows and outer doors, and remove anything potentially hazardous to pets.
 This includes plants that might be toxic or anything your pet might find on the floor.
 If you have a small dog or cats, make sure that air vents are closed and small spaces where they may become trapped are concealed.
 Your pet may become panicked during the storm and might try to hide, so knowing everywhere they could possibly hide or get stuck can save time and energy later.